 Location: Between 48th and 51st Streets & Fifth and Sixth Ave// Hours: Vary by attraction but the plaza itself is open to walk through 24/7 Cost: Free if you don’t purchase anything (which can be hard to do!)
 Top of the Rock starts at $36 for adults and $30 for kids 6-12.
 Ice skating is $25+ per session for adults depending on the day, $11 per session for kids under 11 and skate rentals are $12.50.

 We lucked out with the weather and spent a good amount of time exploring Central Park on this trip.
 The park itself is huge (843 acres in fact) so we stayed around the South End on this trip since it was the easiest to access from our Midtown hotel.
-Our favorites for little kids in the southern end of Central Park include:
+Our favorites things to do for toddlers in Central Park are below.

 - Walking up to the Cop Cot and take a snack break on the bench outside of the covered pavilion, with a beautiful view of the city.
 Fun Fact: Cop Cot is actually Scottish for “little cottage on the crest of the hill” and it’s the largest wooden structure in the Park.